kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 ```

-The requested service instance is combined with the defaults defined on the class:
+The requested service instance is combined with the defaults defined on the class+plan:

 ```yaml